 If you have a doe that doesn’t get pregnant, but she does not have a faded coat, fish tail, or balding on her face, it’s probably not copper deficiency, especially if you don’t have any of the issues that cause copper deficiency.

 Goats that are selenium deficient may also have reduced fertility, meaning they are more likely to have single kids.
 If they get pregnant, they are more likely to have a retained placenta and get mastitis.
 It negatively affects their immune system, so they are also more likely to have problems with things like foot rot and parasites.
-If kids are born selenium deficient, they can’t nurse.
+If kids are born selenium deficient, they can’t nurse, although kids with hypothermia also can’t nurse.
 Selenium-deficient goats (and people) are more likely to have hypothyroidism, which in turn causes infertility.

 Symptoms of vitamin E deficiency are almost identical to symptoms of selenium deficiency, but the cause is entirely different.
 Goats usually become deficient in vitamin E when they don’t have access to enough green food.
 This is usually only a problem towards the end of winter when the quality of the hay is deteriorating, or if you purchased hay that’s not great quality.
 If you live on a small lot and don’t have any pasture or browse, the quality of your hay is especially important.